Solar eclipse of October 24, 1995: In popular culture

 Phil Whitaker's prize-winning debut novel Eclipse of the Sun published in 1997 and set in India has at its centre a dramatic attempt to organize a public viewing of the eclipse.

+Meet Me at the Eclipse (Hẹn em ngày nhật thực) is a 2026 high-grossing Vietnamese film unfolding around the eclipse.

 Eclipse details

 Shown below are two tables displaying details about this particular solar eclipse.
 The first table outlines times at which the Moon's penumbra or umbra attains the specific parameter, and the second table describes various other parameters pertaining to this eclipse.